-AASB urges the Alaska Legislature to adjust the 20 percent block grant for special needs and intensive services, including vocational (career and technical), bilingual, gifted learning, and special education funding (AS 14.17.420) to recognize that additional funds are needed for the multiple services funded by this category of formula spending.
-AASB suggests that the grant be increased to 25 percent immediately pending determination by the Education Committee of the true full amount necessary to adequately fund these services.
+AASB urges the Alaska Legislature to adjust the 20 percent block grant for special needs, including vocational (career and technical), bilingual, gifted learning, and special education funding (AS 14.17.420) to recognize that additional funds are needed for the multiple services funded by this category of formula spending.
+AASB suggests that the grant be increased to 25 percent immediately pending determination by the Education Committee of the full amount necessary to adequately fund these services.

 Rationale.
 The enactment of SB 36 in 1998 changed the foundation program for K-12 education to provide 20 percent block grants to districts for all special education, vocational technology, bilingual and bicultural programs, and gifted and talented programs.
 In reality, most districts consume their block grants for special education, leaving little if any funding for vocational and other programs.
 In 2010, the Alaska Legislature discussed incremental increases to the block grant up to 23 percent, with the intent that additional funds be dedicated to career and technical education.
 An increase in block grant funding for vocational (career and technical), gifted and talented, and bilingual/bicultural programs would help revive these services in many districts.
-Adopted 2008 Amended 2009 (Sunsets 2013)
+Adopted 2008 Amended 2009, 2010 (Sunsets 2013)

-2.2(a) FULLY IMPLEMENT INCREASES TO THE DISTRICT COST FACTOR AND INTENSIVE NEEDS SECTIONS OF THE FOUNDATION FORMULA AND BEGIN IMMEDIATE REVIEW OF THE DISTRICT COST FACTORS
+2.2(a) FULLY IMPLEMENT INCREASES TO THE DISTRICT COST FACTOR AND BEGIN REVIEW OF THE DISTRICT COST FACTORS

-AASB urges the Legislature to accelerate already scheduled increases to Intensive Needs (AS 14.17.420(1)) and District Cost Factor (AS 14.17.460) sections of the foundation formula so that they take affect in full as soon as possible.
-In view of recent cost increases for delivery of these mandated services, the foundation formula should more accurately reflect these cost increases.
-AASB calls for the legislature to conduct a review of District Cost Factors to ensure their accuracy.
+AASB urges the Legislature to accelerate already scheduled increases to District Cost Factor (AS 14.17.460) of the foundation formula so that they take affect in full.
+AASB calls for the legislature to adopt a process for ongoing review of the ISER District Cost Factors to ensure their adequacy and accuracy to cover the higher cost of education in remote Alaska districts and other non-urban areas.
 This review process should include School Board members, administrators and business managers from a cross section of Alaska communities.

 Rationale.
-The District Cost Factor is intended to create equity among districts with varying builtin costs of doing business.
-The Intensive Needs factor is intended to create equity by recognizing the extreme cost differential in providing mandated services to special educations students with intensive needs.
+The ISER (Institute of Social and Economic Research) District Cost Factor is intended to create equity among districts with varying built-in costs of doing business.
 Inasmuch as the Legislature has recognized that these inequities exist and has adopted a phased approach to address them, the Legislature should immediately mitigate these inequities by going directly to the fully phased-in factors.
 Any review of the costs associated with education in Alaska's rural communities should be inclusive of those who are engaged in providing these services.
-Adopted 2008 Amended 2009 (Sunsets 2013)
+Adopted 2008 Amended 2009, 2010 (Sunsets 2013)